Home » Fellowships » UK Health Security Agency

 Our fellowships enable people to overcome the challenges of returning to a career as a researcher and ensure that skills, talent, training and career promise are not lost.

 We support people through our application process for a fellowship that combines a personalised programme of retraining and mentorship.
-Our fellows gain the confidence and skills they need to succeed and enable them to generate novel, high-quality research findings.
+Our fellows gain the confidence and skills they need to succeed and enable them to generate novel, high-quality research findings or make essential contributions to the technical research environment.

 How to apply

-Please outline your area of research interest and please identify the department within which you would like to work, including the name and contact details of a potential supervisor who is willing to support your application.
+Please outline your preferred area of research interest and if you have identified the department at UKHSA within which you would like to work.

-Closing date for applications Monday 14th April 2025
+Closing date for applications is Monday July 27th 2026

 Following shortlisting by the Daphne Jackson Trust, UKHSA will undertake an internal selection process to identify the preferred candidate.